JamalC77/finance-app-api/README.md

-# Finance App API
+# CFO Line API

-This is the backend API for the Finance App, providing the necessary endpoints for the frontend and handling data processing.
+This is the backend API for CFO Line, providing the necessary endpoints for the frontend and handling data processing.

 ## Project Structure

 ```
-finance-app-api/
+cfo-line-api/
 ├── src/
 │   ├── controllers/    # Request handlers
 │   ├── services/       # Business logic and external service integrations